deeprobin/emerald-mod/README.md

 ## License

-This template is available under the MIT license.
+This mod is available under the MIT license.